vanaur/CFT/CFT (en)/main.typ

 - For an initial ratio $h\/J > 1$, after iterations, the ratio diverges and becomes infinite.
 This tells us that $J$ is a less relevant variable than $h$.
 Physically, the material is in a paramagnetic phase;
 - For an initial ratio $h\/J < 1$, we find that the ratio converges to zero, which indicates that $J$ is a more relevant variable than $h$.
 The material is in a ferromagnetic phase.
-- For an initial ratio $h\/J = 1$, we constant that the ratio does not change and remains at $1$.
+- For an initial ratio $h\/J = 1$, we notice that the ratio does not change and remains at $1$.

 In other words, this means that the system is undergoing a phase transition!
 The fact that a parameter of the renormalization group (here, the ratio $h\/J$) remains constant throughout the procedure reflects the scaling invariance of the system near a critical point, and we further note that there are two distinct trends of this parameter "before" and "after" this critical point, which illustrates well the existence of different phases for this particular system.
+In fact, a slightly more detailed analysis is needed to really conclude that a phase transition is possible, depending on the stability of the system (we'll see an example later), but this initial approach using renormalization groups nevertheless points to a possible transient phenomenon.

 == 2D Ising model (idea)
 How can we apply the renormalization group in a more realistic 2D model?
 The idea remains the same: we want to find a way to "zoom out."
 We won't go into any detail here, but only illustrate that an ill-advised choice of decimation leads to changing the geometry of the physical system, which is exactly what we want to avoid.